fj-navarro/frontiers_blog/content/posts/multilingual-ai-leveraging-language-to-drive-business-transformation/index.md

 ---
-title: Multilingual AI, Leveraging Language to Drive Business Transformation
+title: Explainable AI, A Gateway to Transparent Decision-Making
-date: "2024-03-07"
+date: "2024-02-21"
-description: In the bustling world of artificial intelligence (AI), large language models (LLMs) stand as the vanguard of innovation, promising to revolutionize communication.
-Yet, as these AI behemoths march forward, a growing concern arises regarding the linguistic divide they may create.
+description: In the era of data-driven decision-making, businesses are increasingly turning to Artificial Intelligence (AI) to gain insights, streamline processes, and enhance competitiveness.
+However, as AI systems become more complex and pervasive, the need for transparency and accountability in their decision-making processes has become paramount.
-imageAltAttribute: Multilingual AI
+imageAltAttribute: Explainable AI
-image: images/multilingual-ai.jpg
+image: images/explainable-ai-gateway.jpg
 tags:
 - Technology
 - Management